26 Must-See Historical Landmarks and Monuments In Athens

 Can’t Miss Landmarks In Athens

-Some of the landmarks in Athens will pop up along your travels, such as the historical Plaka neighborhood and the vibrant Monastiraki Square.
+Some of Athens’s landmarks, such as the historical Plaka neighborhood and the vibrant Monastiraki Square, will pop up along your travels.

 19. Monastiraki